VelonSocks

 |---|---|---|

-| Quarter / Ankle | Running, training, studio, and warm-weather retail | Limited leg area, so branding must stay compact and deliberate. |
+| Quarter / Ankle | Running, training, studio, and warmer retail programs | Limited leg area means branding has to stay compact and deliberate. |

-| Crew | Most retail and team programs | The safest format for logos, stripes, and balanced visual hierarchy. |
+| Crew | Most team, retail, and private label programs | The safest format for logos, stripes, and balanced visual hierarchy. |

-| Over-the-Calf | Soccer, baseball, hockey warmups, and uniform kits | Longer canvas, but cuff tension and calf fit must be checked during sampling. |
+| Over-the-calf | Soccer, baseball, hockey warmups, and uniform kits | Longer canvas, but cuff tension and calf fit should be confirmed during sampling. |

-| Compression / Support-led | Performance, medical-adjacent, and recovery categories | Support zones limit where decoration can go without disrupting function. |
+| Compression or support-led | Performance, recovery, and medical-adjacent programs | Support zones can limit decoration if the design starts competing with the function. |

 FAQ